 Of course, these tips will depend on your own writing process and your personality.
 The best advice you can get is to experiment with many different ways so you can find what works best for you!

-To get your WorldEmber word count quicker, prep your images in advance!
+To get your goal word count quicker, prep your images in advance!

 Images can be a huge help for your inspiration, just like music!
-This week, your WorldEmber preparation task is to find reference images or inspiration pictures for the prompts or stubs you chose last week.
+This week, your task is to find reference images or inspiration pictures for the prompts or stubs you want to work on next.
 Remember that if you make these images public in your world, you must credit their authors (and make sure you have permission)!
 Check out our list of free-use character portrait resources and landscape image resources if you don’t know where to start!

-- For each stub from last week’s homework, select one aspect
+- For each stub or prompt, select one aspect

-- Submit your Pledge Document in the comments to show of your work! <3
+- Submit your articles in the comments to show off your work! <3